zyck321/Automated-Program-Simplification/README.md

 # Automated-Program-Simplification

+### tables in repo
+the table ``Simplifacation_study`` is studied pr link with simplification type in the whole study.

+the table ``motivation_with_type`` is the studied pr link with simplification type in the motivation study, while the table ``motivation_with_commitMessage`` is the studied pr link with commit message in the motivation study.

 **The code and dataset are at** https://zenodo.org/records/10390542.

 After downloading the code and dataset files, unzip it.
 The dataset is in the ``../dataset`` folder,